-Individual programs are determined by the student's Special Committee, composed of faculty members representing the major and minor fields.
+Individual programs are determined by the student's Special Committee, composed of faculty members representing his major and minor fields.
 Students majoring in microbiology select their primary courses from those listed below.
-The nature and number of other courses, which may be taken at this institution or at nearby universities, will depend on the students' minor fields, their research activities, their individual interests, and the advice of the Special Committees.

-Ph.D. candidates are required to be proficient in (a) two modern foreign languages acceptable to their Special Committees or (b) one foreign language and a computer science language in which proficiency is demonstrated by the execution of a meaningful program.
+The nature and number of other courses, which may be taken at this institution or at nearby universities, will depend on the student's minor field, his research activities, his individual interests, and the advice of his Special Committee.
+The Ph.D. candidate is required to be proficient in (a) two modern foreign languages acceptable to his Special Committee or (b) one foreign language and a computer science language in which proficiency is demonstrated by the execution of a meaningful program.

 Although a qualifying examination is not ordinarily given, a student's Special Committee has the prerogative of requiring it.
-The admission to candidacy examination is administered by a committee consisting of a chairperson appointed by the dean, the student's Special Committee, and three additional faculty members in the Field of Microbiology.
-The written portion of this examination tests for basic facts and concepts in the candidate's areas of study and for the candidate's problem-solving ability within and across disciplinary boundaries.
-The oral examination provides an opportunity for the student to correct deficiencies in the written examination, to be examined further on general knowledge, and to discuss and be questioned on his or her planned or current research.
+The admission to candidacy examination is administered by a committee consisting of a chairman appointed by the dean, the student's Special Committee, and three additional faculty members in the Field of Microbiology.
+The written portion of this examination tests for basic facts and concepts in the candidate's areas of study and for his problem-solving ability within and across disciplinary boundaries.
+The oral examination provides an opportunity for the student to correct deficiencies in the written examination, to be examined further on general knowledge, and to discuss and be questioned on his planned or current research.

-- J. L. Beebe: microbial lipids and fatty acids; biochemistry of nontransferable drug resistance in bacteria, especially Neisseria - R. W. Dickerman: involvement of birds and mammals in the ecology of mosquitotransmitted viruses - Z. Harsanyi: genetics of viruses; genetic control of enzyme structure; drug and chemically induced chromosomal aberrations; genetics of Aspergillus nidulans - L. Korngold: antigenic structure of immunoglobulins and of various human tissues - M. J. Lyons: biochemical and morphological aspects of the interaction of arborviruses with vertebrate and ecologically related arthropod cells; morphogenetic and ultrastructural studies of viruses - W. M. O'Leary: microbial cellular composition; exo- and endotoxin structure and function; mechanisms of pathogenesis; microbial lipids; antibiotic function

-- W. F. Scherer: cell-virus relationships; virus virulence; host defense mechanisms; ecology and epidemiology of arborviruses, especially mosquito-borne encephalitis viruses of tropical North and Central America - L. B. Senterfit: antigenic structure of mycoplasma; pathogenesis of respiratory viral and mycoplasmic disease; vaccine development; clinical microbiology - G. W. Siskind: factors involved in control of the immune response; changes in antibody affinity and heterogeneity with increasing time after immunization; ontogeny and genetics of heterogeneity of antibody affinity - D. H. Sussdorf: cellular interactions during the immune response; function of the thymus and related lymphoid tissues in development of immunocompetence; immunology of the athymic ('nude') mouse - M. E. Wiebe: molecular virology; mechanism of virus replication, host cell response, viral interference, and viral virulence
+- J. L. Beebe: microbial lipids and fatty acids, biochemistry of nontransferable drug resistance in bacteria, especially Neisseria - R. W. Dickerman: involvement of birds and mammals in the ecology of mosquitotransmitted viruses - Z. Harsanyi: genetics of viruses, genetic control of enzyme structure, drug and chemically induced chromosomal aberrations, genetics of Aspergillus nidulans - L. Korngold: antigenic structure of immunoglobulins and of various human tissues - M. J. Lyons: biochemical and morphological aspects of the interaction of arborviruses with vertebrate and ecologically related arthropod cells; morphogenetic and ultrastructural studies of viruses - W. O'Leary: microbial cellular composition, exo- and endotoxin structure and function, mechanisms of pathogenesis, microbial lipids, antibiotic function - W. F. Scherer: cell-virus relationships, virus virulence, host defense mechanisms, ecology and epidemiology of arborviruses, especially mosquito-borne encephalitis viruses of tropical North and Central America - L. B. Senterfit: antigenic structure of mycoplasma; pathogenesis of respiratory viral and mycoplasmic disease, vaccine development, clinical microbiology - G. W. Siskind: factors involved in control of the immune response; changes in antibody affinity and heterogeneity with increasing time after immunization - D. H. Sussdorf: function of the thymus and related lymphoid tissues in development of immunocompetence